TartSoft/WDOS3/README.md

 Description:
 ----
-This is the recently Update of WinDOS2, with new UI but old functions
+This is the recently Update of WinDOS2, with new UI but still WinDOS2 functions

 Istallation
 ----